DoNutsLise/BismuthToolbox/README.md

 HOW TO INSTALL:
 1. Build from source - google it somewhere else how to do it.
 2. Downlod apk from "releases" page.
 Connect your mobile device with a USB cable.
 Run in terminal: "adb devices" - that should output something like "List of devices attached 60573ea4	device"  if connection is OK.
 Then run "adb install BismuthToolbox_v2.apk" (provided BismuthToolbox_v2.apk is the name of the downloaded file).
 Note: developer options should be enabled in your mobile device and possibly "install via USB" option, too.

+PARANOID? (like myself)
+apk I put  in release are not obfuscated; there are plenty of tools (including online ones) which allow you to decomplie apks and check the code.